Kenny Kirkland: Career

+Final years

-Leading up to and on June 1–3, 1998, Kirkland worked with long-time associate "Tain" Watts on the drummer's debut recording Citizen Tain.
+Leading up to, and on, June 1–3, 1998, Kirkland worked with long-time associate Jeff "Tain" Watts on the drummer's debut recording, Citizen Tain.
 According to producer Delfeayo Marsalis, "He was clearly not in good shape."
 When asked about going to the doctor, Kirkland responded, "After the session.
 If I go now, they'll make me check into a hospital."
 On June 4, doctors told Kirkland he had a congestive heart condition that required an operation.
-He attributed his poor health to twenty years of touring without adequate vacations and exercise, and deemed his chances of surviving any surgery 50/50 or less.
+He attributed his poor health to twenty years of touring without adequate vacations and exercise and deemed his chances of surviving any surgery 50/50 or less.
 Fearful of having a cardiac procedure, Kirkland accepted his fate and was soon on the road with Branford Marsalis again.
 On November 7, 1998, Kirkland attended Marsalis's wedding in New Rochelle, New York.
 Kirkland was found dead in his Queens apartment on Friday, November 13, 1998.
+Contemporary reports stated that drug paraphernalia was found near his body, although the cause of death was initially undetermined.
+A 1999 account in The New York Observer described his drug use as having been an open secret within jazz circles for years.

 The official doctor's report listed his death as due to congestive heart failure.
-He was survived by his mother, brother and two sisters.
+He was survived by his mother, brother, and two sisters.
+His longtime friend Branford Marsalis titled his 1999 album Requiem, dedicating it to Kirkland's memory.

 Philosophy

-In a video interview with Sting published on Aug 29, 2020 as part of the Doctone Project, Sting relates about Kirkland’s playing philosophy as follows: “I learned a lot from him—that way of approaching harmony where there are no wrong notes, just the note that you follow with... there are no mistakes in a Kenny Kirkland solo.
-What you think is wrong momentarily is suddenly put right by a choice, so that philosophy was something I learned at his feet...
+In a video interview with Sting published on August 29, 2020, as part of the Doctone Project, Sting relates about Kirkland's playing philosophy as follows:"I learned a lot from him—that way of approaching harmony where there are no wrong notes, just the note that you follow with ... there are no mistakes in a Kenny Kirkland solo.
+What you think is wrong momentarily is suddenly put right by a choice, so that philosophy was something I learned at his feet ...
 You can bring that into life, too.
-We all make mistakes, [but] it’s how we cope with them or how we react next, so that for me is the essence of jazz.
-You take a risk and you’re rewarded by your subsequent choices.”
+We all make mistakes, [but] it's how we cope with them or how we react next, so that for me is the essence of jazz.
+You take a risk and you're rewarded by your subsequent choices."